populse/populse_mia/docs/source/installation/virtualisation_pre_req_windows10.rst

 +-----------------------+------------------------------------------------------+-------------------------------------+--------------------------------------------------+

 Pre-requirements of windows installations are the same for `windows host installation in user mode <https://populse.github.io/populse_mia/html/installation/host_pre_req_windows10.html>`_.
-But you can avoid numpy and PyQt5 install commands since they will be managed while installing the mia project in on ubuntu.
+But you can avoid numpy and PyQt5 install commands since they will be managed while installing the mia project under ubuntu.

 Once pre-requirements are acquired, you will need to install Wsl2 to host a virtual machine of ubuntu to install mia.